 No. 9 Kentucky pulls away from Mount St. Mary’s 82-62

-No. 9 Kentucky pulls away from Mount St. Mary’s 82-62Mount St. Mary's head coach Dan Engelstad watches his team during the first half of an NCAA college basketball game against Kentucky in Lexington, Ky., Friday, Nov.
-22, 2019.
-(AP Photo/James Crisp)

-LEXINGTON, Ky.
-(AP) -- Immanuel Quickley had eight of his 13 second-half points during an 18-3 run that helped No. 9 Kentucky pull away from Mount St. Mary’s for an 82-62 victory Friday night.
+LEXINGTON, Ky. — Immanuel Quickley had eight of his 13 second-half points during an 18-3 run that helped No. 9 Kentucky pull away from Mount St. Mary’s for an 82-62 victory Friday night.

 Ashton Hagans had 16 points, including a three-point play during the surge the Wildcats (4-1) needed after struggling with lesser opponents the previous past two games, including last week’s stunning upset loss to Evansville.
 For one half they appeared to follow the same pattern in leading by just 39-34 at the break with four lead changes.